Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 - Rebooking fees

+BLADE offers scheduled helicopter transfers between Manhattan and JFK Airport and Newark (EWR).
 Flights depart from the West 30th Street Lounge in Manhattan and take approximately 5 minutes to reach JFK.
 Pricing starts at $195 per seat and remains fixed, regardless of road congestion.
+You can see routes and book on the Blade helicopter airport transfers page.

 Unlike taxis and Uber, helicopter transfers are not affected by traffic or surge pricing.
 For time-sensitive travelers, executives, or international departures, reliability may outweigh base fare cost.